Australia's Rudd revives plan to move the navy north

 By James Grubel

-Rudd, who is campaigning for re-election on September 7, said he wanted to resurrect the plan to base new missile destroyers and amphibious assault carriers in the northern city of Brisbane.
-That would allow faster deployment to potential hotspots or humanitarian disasters in the South Pacific.
+Rudd, who is campaigning for re-election on Sept.
+7, said he wanted to resurrect the plan to base new missile destroyers and amphibious assault carriers in the northern city of Brisbane.
+That would allow faster deployment to potential hotspots or humanitarian diasters in the South Pacific.

 The move would enable the government to close its Garden Island navy base in the busy Sydney Harbour, which could then be used by cruise ships which jostle for limited space in a popular destination for cruise liners.